Piha

 Piha is a coastal settlement in West Auckland, on the western coast of the Auckland Region in New Zealand.
 It is one of the most popular beaches in the area and a major day-trip destination for Aucklanders throughout the year, and especially in summer.

 Piha is 39 kilometres west of Auckland city centre, on the Tasman Sea coast to the north of the Manukau Harbour, on the western edge of the Waitākere Ranges.
-Immediately to the north of Piha is Whites Beach, and immediately to the south is Mercer Bay; land access to both is only by foot.
+Immediately to the north of Piha is Whites Beach, and immediately to the south is Te Unuhanga-a-Rangitoto / Mercer Bay; land access to both is only by foot.
 The nearest beaches accessible by road are Karekare to the south, and Anawhata to the north.

 History

 The area is traditionally a part of rohe of the Tāmaki Māori tribe Te Kawerau ā Maki.
 The area is named for Te Piha, the traditional name of Lion Rock which was later applied to the wider area, and refers to the pattern made when waves hit against the rock.
 The area was the location of many pā and villages, including a headland at Te Waha Point north of the beach, where many karaka trees associated with the former pā grow, and Lion Rock, which was the location of Whakaari pā.
 Archaeological surveys have shown the remains of platforms, midden and terraces on Lion Rock, as well as fragments of traditional textiles, dating back to a time before European contact.
 The earthworks of Whakaari pā are not well preserved due to erosion.

-Mercer Bay to the south was traditionally known by the name Te Unuhanga o Rangitoto, and was named for Andrew Mercer, Auckland slater who received Crown grant in June 1866.
-The location is featured in the Te Kawerau ā Maki legend of early ancestor Tiriwa, who formed the bay by moving Rangitoto Island from the West coast to the Hauraki Gulf / Tīkapa Moana.
+Te Unuhanga-a-Rangitoto / Mercer Bay to the south was traditionally known by the name Te Unuhanga o Rangitoto, referencing the traditional story of Te Kawerau ā Maki of early ancestor Tiriwa, who formed the bay by moving Rangitoto Island from the West coast to the Hauraki Gulf / Tīkapa Moana.
+The English language name references Andrew Mercer, an Auckland settler who received Crown grant in June 1866.

 At the turn of the 20th century, holidaymakers would travel by coach from Glen Eden to stay at guest houses in Piha.
-In February 1939, two Australian visitors to Auckland, G R Mackey and J A Talbot, committed arson at a Piha batch.
-The fire was lit as a part of an insurance scam, and a body of a recently buried soldier was taken from Waikumete Cemetery and placed inside the batch.
+In February 1939, two Australian visitors to Auckland, G R Mackey and J A Talbot, committed arson at a Piha bach.
+The fire was lit as a part of an insurance scam, and a body of a recently buried soldier was taken from Waikumete Cemetery and placed inside the bach.

+Albert Percy Godber took photographs in the area in the 1910s.